BPro2410/Seeded-Poisson-Factorization/README.md

 ## Applying SPF

-To apply SPF see [the example notebook](https://github.com/BPro2410/Seeded-Poisson-Factorization/blob/main/SPF_example_notebook.ipynb) for a minimal example.
+To apply the SPF model, see the [example notebook](minimal_example.ipynb) for a minimal example.

 ## Reproducing Paper Results